C-CAP New York held its cooking competition on March. NY1 TV covered the event; view it here.

 He also reminded students that they are part of a growing and dynamic industry that offers myriad work pathways, from chefs in restaurant kitchens, to caterers, corporate dining providers, private chefs, and careers in food marketing and awareness.
 These varied possibilities allow for a nine-to-five schedule, so one can also raise a family, as an alternative to the traditional long hours of the restaurant cook.
 In fact, the self-discipline, reliance, and confidence that C-CAP programs impart to its students prepare them for many of life’s challenges and opportunities, not just those encountered in the kitchen.

-Students’ C-CAP teachers, family members, and friends were present to cheer them on.
+C-CAP students, their teachers, family members, and friends were present to cheer them on.
 ICC students and staff offered a buffet lunch to all.
 C-CAP alumni, now holding successful positions in the culinary world, marveled that they too had taken part in this competition several years ago, and now they are the judges!
 They could certainly empathize with these young competitors.
-In a traditionally male-dominated industry, it was also encouraging to see so many young women in competition.

 Results and scholarships will be announced at the New York Awards Breakfast on June 30, at the Pierre Hotel.